Antonella Del Core

-Antonella Del Core (born 5 November 1980 in Naples, Italy) is an Italian professional volleyball player.
-She plays for Italy women's national volleyball team.
+Antonella Del Core (born 5 November 1980 in Naples, Italy) is an Italian former professional volleyball player.
+She played for Italy women's national volleyball team.
 She has competed in the 2004 and 2012 Summer Olympics.
 She is 1.80 m tall.
 She won the Best Server award of the 2013–14 CEV Champions League and won the title with the Russian club Dinamo Kazan.

 Career

 Del Core won with the Russian club Dinamo Kazan the 2013–14 CEV Champions League held in Baku, Azerbaijan, defeating 3-0 the home owners Rabita Baku in the semifinals and 3–0 to the Turkish VakıfBank İstanbul in the final.
 She was awarded tournament Best Server.

 Del Core won the 2014 FIVB Club World Championship gold medal playing with the Russian club Dinamo Kazan that defeated 3-0 the Brazilian Molico Osasco in the championship match.

 She played with her national team at the 2014 World Championship.
 There her team ended up in fourth place after losing 2–3 to Brazil the bronze medal match.